-Keep in mind that the user who pauses the patrol has control over the PTZ camera.
-The camera will be paused in the current position for all users until the initiating user either resumes patrol or logs off Ocularis Client.
+Keep in mind that the PTZ camera may still be controlled by other operators.
+The camera will be paused in the current position for all users until an operator manually moves the PTZ or until the resume patrol button is clicked.
+The patrol will resume after 60 seconds.

 Access to this icon is controlled through either the Ocularis Administrator or the recording component's management application.
 If you do not have access to this icon and you think you should, see your system administrator.
-The Toggle Patrolling icon will only appear in a pane displaying video from a PTZ camera.